MetaMask/SIPs/SIPS/sip-32.md

 - Enable pre-installed Snaps to reuse MetaMask’s event tracking infrastructure.

-- Allow the MetaMask client to control event handling, ensuring security and compliance with privacy policies.
+- Ensure that event handling is controlled at the client level and conforms to security and privacy controls enforced by the client.

 ## Specification